Jaisuryan-web/Chess-main/README.md

 Chess:
-A playable chess game with AI Bots made with Python.
+A playable chess game made with Python.
 GUI with pygame and features usage of FEN notation to play any position.
 Made on Pycharm Community Edition.
 Python Interpreter: 3.10 Made by JAISURYAN as a hobby project to understand working with python and to learn the usage of efficient data structures and algorithms to quickly find best possible moves by the AI bot.

 Completed Features:
 Basic moves of pieces